The only open source, free, and multi-functional video editing APP for Android phones: Kdenlive in proot Linux in Termux. (What a exaggerated title)

 By the way, those who need open source photo editing software can also use the method described in this article to run GIMP, Inkscape, and Krita on Android.

-2. Install Kdenlive on Android#
+2. Install Kdenlive on Android

 In order to run Kdenlive on Android, you need a mobile phone with a processor of Qualcomm Snapdragon 845 (or better) and minimum of 8GB RAM.

-- Install Kdenlive:
+2. Install Kdenlive:

-sudo apt install kdenlive
+pkg install kdenlive

-If you want to enable GPU acceleration, try to start Kdenlive with virpipe or zink, so that the video preview will be smoother.
+1. If you want to enable GPU acceleration, try to start Kdenlive with virpipe or zink, so that the video preview will be smoother.

 GALLIUM_DRIVER=virpipe kdenlive

-3. Uee Kdenlive on Android#
+3. Uee Kdenlive on Android

-Here is the simple tutorial I made… sorry it is in Chinese (actually this video was also shot in proot-distro)
+Here is the simple tutorial I made… sorry it is in Chinese (actually this video was shot in proot-distro)

-by default, so Kdenlive can directly import the video stored on the phone storage.
+Termux will mount the phone’s internal storage to /storage/shared after running termux-setup-storage, so Kdenlive can directly import the video stored on the phone storage.

 You may need to use the Touchpad mode in Termux X11 for dragging the items, and adjust the Termux X11 screen scaling appropriately.
 Note if the scale is too large, Kdenlive will run out of the screen.